SONNAR 210 for CONTAX 645

 Review

-One of the features of this lens is its short minimum focusing distance of 1.4m, which is comparable to the next focal length of the CONTAX 645 lens line, Sonnar 140mm (1.3m), and comparable to the focal length of 210mm.
-The camera allows you to get very close to the subject.
+One of the features of this lens is its short minimum shooting distance, which is comparable to the Sonnar 140mm (1.3m), which is the next focal length below it in the CONTAX 645 lens line.
+Combined with the focal length of 210mm, you can get quite close to the subject.

-The autofocus (AF) focus speed is almost the same as the Sonnar 140mm, and the focusing accuracy is also not as good.
-If the subject is close up or the contrast of the subject is low, the focus may go back and forth past the focus position, so it is less stressful to interrupt with manual focus (MF) or use MF from the beginning.
+The autofocus (AF) focusing speed is almost the same as the Sonnar 140mm, and the focusing accuracy is also the same, which is not very good.
+When shooting close up or with a low contrast subject, the lens may pass the focus point and go back and forth, so it is less stressful to use manual focus (MF) or use MF from the beginning.

-Used prices for the Sonnar 210mm have fallen at an alarming rate, and if you’re looking for a high-performance telephoto lens, you can probably get it cheap even with the mount adapter included.
-For SONY E, there is also an AF compatible adapter with a built-in focal reducer (0.7x), allowing you to enjoy an angle of view close to the original with a 35mm sensor.
+The price of the used Sonnar 210mm has dropped drastically, so if you are looking for a high-performance telephoto lens, you can probably get it cheaply even with a mount adapter.
+For the SONY E, there is also an AF-compatible adapter with a built-in focal reducer (0.7x), so you can enjoy an angle of view close to the original with a 35mm sensor.

 ItemSpec1Spec2